vivijj/halo2-solidity-verifier/README.md

 ## Lookup Modularity

 Note that we have extended the verifier to include the ability to verify mvlookup / logup lookups.
 This is hidden behind the `mvlookup` feature flag.

+## Reusability

+For the reusable verifier, we recommend reading the ReusableVerifier.md for a more detailed explanation of the design rationale and technical details.